Billionaire Profile

 In-Depth Profile

 Jerry Chih-Yuan Yang was born in Taipei, Taiwan, on November 6, 1968.
-When he was ten, he immigrated with his family to the United States, settling in San Jose, California.
-He quickly adapted, mastering English within three years.
-He excelled academically, attending Piedmont Hills High School and later earning Bachelor of Science and Master of Science degrees in electrical engineering from Stanford University in just four years.
+His father passed away when he was two years old.
+In 1978, he moved to San Jose, California, with his mother and brother.
+Yang excelled academically, graduating from Piedmont Hills High School and later earning Bachelor of Science and Master of Science degrees in electrical engineering from Stanford University in four years.

 Rise to Success